brianmcgillion/gp-gui/README.md

 This error can occur if:

 1. Credentials are incorrect
-1. The wrong authentication group is specified
+1. The VPN server is unreachable
-1. CSD wrapper is required but not configured
+1. Network connectivity issues

+The UI will return to the authentication screen, allowing you to correct credentials and retry.

 ### Lock file not cleaned up

 The application automatically removes `/var/run/gpclient.lock` on:

 - Normal exit
+- Window close
+- Disconnect
 - Ctrl+C / SIGTERM
-- Process termination

 If the lock file persists, remove it manually: